Xerewulf/Operating-Systems_Threads/README.md

 # Operating-Systems_Threads
- ##Use threads for running multiple process and prevent any rice condition
+Use threads for running multiple process and prevent any rice conditi

+Here I learn to play with threads and get knowledge of process and threads.

+#For Running